Pranavi25/trading-app/Welcome file.md

 ## Quote Controller

-The quote controller handles different requests related to
+The quote controller handles different requests related to information on the securities.
+These securities can be traded using this application.
+The securities such as asking price, biding price, asking size,

    - GET `/quote/dailyList`: list all securities that are available to trading in this trading system
    - PUT `/quote/iexMarketData`: Update all quotes from IEX which is an external market data source